 How's your general knowledge?

-Spend your spare time getting your general knowledge up to scratch.
+Spending your spare time getting your general knowledge up to scratch is a good activity for the elderly.
 Question one: Which is the best personal alarm for the elderly?
 OK, that's an easy one, it's got to be a SureSafe Alarm.

 Craft and creation

 We might be experts in alarms for the elderly but we also like to get our creative juices flowing.
 How do you think we came up with so many great personal alarms?

 No matter your age or experience, there is always something for everyone.
 Crafting can also be a useful way to keep the mind active which can help loved ones with dementia, another good activity for the elderly.

 Hobbycraft has a great range of skilled tutorials on their YouTube channel including drawing, painting, crochet, sewing, knitting.
 So if you want to find hobbies for women at home, they will give you a full step by step to improve your hobby.

 If you’re looking for a one-off project, The Crafty Gentleman is your man!
 Starting with his love of crafts, Mike began blogging his arty projects as a sideline, and now he’s dedicated a large part of his life to creating content for hobbies that everyone can enjoy at home.
 He prides himself on creating step by step unique projects, encouraging men to partake in most craft projects.
 We particularly love his blog on ‘Craft Projects to do while in Self-Isolation’, which has home-makes on many different levels.

 Release some serotonin with fun activities for seniors!

 Lockdown and 2020, in general, has been pretty tough on us all so although we can mention many ideas for activities for elderly women at home, the main purpose is to release some happy hormones and get yourself away from the glum feeling.